During a ten day tour in the Swedish west coast archipelago, my kayak was badly damaged in a capsize over a shoal. This is what happened...

 - The towing systems used were of a common commercially available type with a plastic clip that failed under the stress.
 After having deformed and opened three times I had to knot the nylon ribbing directly to the stem fitting.
 Those clips have later been replaced by steel ones.

 Home again the kayak was lifted into the workshop for some reconstructive surgery - a major job since I had to separate the deck and hull to reach the inside.
 Furthermore I had to attach two of the station molds to a partial strongback to get the proper shape for the new tail piece.
 The strips I had available were of a different width than those used at building, so the scarfing looks a bit odd.
 I did not mind showing off the repair, since I have an interest in showing the toughness of a strip hull and also how easy it is to repair.
 I may have overdone it in some of the patches - but the kayak became a superb conversation piece on the trips, meetings and fairs that year.
 So, a quick-and-dirty, highly functional job in a couple of days, and the kayak back in commission for a new trip the next weekend.
-Of course I planned a better rebuild the next winter - but hardly surprising to a hardened quick-and-dirty practitioner the kayak is still going strong as is after four years, and the initial color difference have faded to near invisibility.
-But next year...
+Of course I planned a better rebuild the next winter - but hardly surprising to a hardened quick-and-dirty practitioner the kayak is still going strong as is after several years, and the initial color difference have faded to near invisibility.
+But next year – maybe...

 Pics of the repair: